Statue of Queen Victoria, Druitt Street

 Sydney received only the primary sculpture, the queen herself.
 A new pedestal was specially made for its antipodean installation.
-On 20 December 1987, she was inaugurated by Queen Elizabeth II and Neil Glasser received an honour in the Royal Victorian Order.
+She was unveiled on 20 December 1987, and Queen Elizabeth II visited the site on 4 May 1988.
+Neil Glasser received an honour in the Royal Victorian Order.

 Hundreds of people walk past her daily, without even looking.
 Those who do think she's been there 'always'.
 Mike Carlton in 1996 dubbed her 'an unwanted relic'.
 During the republican referendum in 1999, the statue's orb of state bore a 'Yes' sticker.
 Backpackers have been seen sitting in her lap.